klimbeta/klimbeta/docs/index.md

 features:
   - icon: 🧗‍♀️
     title: By Climbers, for Climbers
-    details: BetaComp is a non-profit, it is a FREE resource designed to progress the sport of climbing.
+    details: BetaComp is a FREE resource designed to progress the sport of climbing towards an Art instead of just sport.
     link: /guide/What/WhatBetaComp
   - icon: 🛠️
     title: This is just the beginning!
-    details: Last Updated on October 11, 2023
+    details: Last Updated on October 15, 2023
     link: /development/Roadmap
   - icon: 🌲
     title: Plantbeta